Rick Nielsen: Work with other artists

-Rick has guested on albums by artists such as Glen Campbell, Buck Satan and the 666 Shooters, The Yardbirds, John Lennon, Hall & Oates ('Alley Katz' from the Along the Red Ledge LP), Mötley Crüe, Foo Fighters, L.A.
-Guns, Dusty Springfield, Miles Nielsen & the Rusted Hearts, Alice Cooper, Gene Simmons, Material Issue, House of Lords, Hanson and others, while Nielsen-written songs have been recorded by artists such as Rick Derringer, and House of Lords.
+Nielsen has guested on albums by artists such as Glen Campbell, Buck Satan and the 666 Shooters, The Yardbirds, John Lennon, Hall & Oates, Mötley Crüe, Foo Fighters, L.A.
+Guns, Dusty Springfield, Miles Nielsen & the Rusted Hearts, Alice Cooper, Gene Simmons, Material Issue, House of Lords, Hanson and others, while Nielsen-written songs have been recorded by artists such as Rick Derringer and House of Lords.

-Other
+Personal life

-Rick was born to Ralph P. and Marilyn M. (nee.
+Nielsen was born to Ralph and Marilyn (nee.
 Krahler) Nielsen.
-He is of Danish and English Descent.
+He is of Danish and English descent.

-Rick displayed 34 of his guitars at a free exhibition "Customised Culture – Cars, Guitars, and Lowbrow Art" at the Rockford Art Museum, in Rockford, Illinois in February and April 2002.
+Nielsen displayed 34 of his guitars at a free exhibition "Customised Culture – Cars, Guitars, and Lowbrow Art" at the Rockford Art Museum in Rockford, Illinois in February and April 2002.

-On April 23, 2012, Nielsen and the Board of the Burpee Museum of Natural History in Rockford unveiled plans for "Rick's Picks: A Lifelong Affair with Guitars and Music”, an ambitious exhibit displaying Nielsen's passions for guitars, music and rock & roll.
-The exhibit ran from August 11, 2012 to April 14, 2013, attracting people from all over the world.
-Visitors were able to see a huge collection of Nielsen's guitars, personal items, stage clothing and Cheap Trick memorabilia, and listen to rare audio material.
+On April 23, 2012, Nielsen and the Board of the Burpee Museum of Natural History in Rockford unveiled plans for "Rick's Picks: A Lifelong Affair with Guitars and Music", an exhibit displaying Nielsen's passions for guitars, music and rock & roll.
+The exhibit ran from August 11, 2012 to April 14, 2013.
+Visitors were able to see a collection of Nielsen's guitars, personal items, stage clothing and Cheap Trick memorabilia, and listen to rare audio material.

 Nielsen involves himself widely in the local community in hometown Rockford, for example, being involved with the Rockford Icehogs charitable foundation.
-In addition, he was a major supporter of the renovation of the Coronado Theater, and one balcony seat is covered in black and white checkerboard in his honour.
+In addition, he was a major supporter of the renovation of the Coronado Theater, and one balcony seat is covered in black and white checkerboard in his honor.

 Nielsen is co-owner of Chicago's Piece brewery and gourmet pizzeria.

-Artist Shannon MacDonald has been creating paintings and guitars for Rick Nielsen since 1979.

-Rick Nielsen is a celebrity co-owner of ROCK'N Vodka.
-ROCK'N Vodka also partnered with Rick Nielson, Josh Bilicki and Insurance King at the Daytona International Speedway on August 15, 2020 where Bilicki drove the Insurance King and ROCK'N Vodka car during the Daytona Road Course and placed 12th.
+Nielsen is a celebrity co-owner of ROCK'N Vodka.
+ROCK'N Vodka partnered with Josh Bilicki and Insurance King at the Daytona International Speedway on August 15, 2020 where Bilicki drove the Insurance King and ROCK'N Vodka car during the Daytona Road Course and placed 12th.